The Public Benefit Delivered by Solihull

-- The school extends its Oxbridge preparation procedures to a range of local maintained schools.
+- The school extended its Oxbridge preparation procedures to a range of local maintained schools.
 Potential candidates participate in interview practice sessions and specific application preparation seminars.

-- Our Art department regularly hosts staff, pupils and displays exhibits from many local maintained primary schools and in 2018, hosted the Springfield Special School Christmas and Remembrance art workshops.
-They also provided advice and exemplar materials for maintained sector school A Level photography students.
+- Our Art Department regularly hosts staff, pupils, and displays exhibits from, many local maintained primary schools and this year, hosted the Springfield Special School Christmas art workshop.
+They also provided advice and exemplar materials for maintained sector school A-Level photography students.

-- Out English department runs and judges a borough wide poetry competition for primary schools whilst the English Society events are also attended by local maintained sector school pupils.
+- Our English Society events are also attended by local maintained sector school pupils.

-- Our Languages department host local maintained primary schools on the European Day of Languages, promoting the use and study of a range of European and international languages.
+- Our Languages Department host local maintained primary schools to the European Day of Languages, promoting the use and study of a range of European languages.

-- Greswold Primary School, Solihull and Sharman’s Cross Junior School, Solihull use our performing arts centre for their summer drama productions.
+- Greswolde School, Solihull and Sharman’s Cross Junior School, Solihull used our performing arts centre for their summer drama productions.

-- Pupils from Reynalds Cross School, Solihull, which caters for pupils with severe to profound multiple learning difficulties, have visited the school and used our sporting and music facilities.
-In addition, our pupils visit them to assist in Physical Education lessons and other projects, whilst our grounds team have also helped run the gardening club at Reynalds Cross.
-This is part of an ongoing partnership with the school.
+- Pupils from Reynalds Cross School, Solihull, which caters for pupils with severe to profound multiple learning difficulties, have visited the school and used our art, sporting and music facilities.
+In addition, our pupils visit them to assist in a range of subject lessons and other projects whilst our grounds team have also helped run the gardening club at Reynalds Cross.

 - Donations are made to St Alphege Infant and Junior Schools, Solihull, and Sharman’s Cross Junior School, Solihull to assist in the provision of facilities for education.